Reed-Math241/india.air/README.md

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.  -->

-# Insert Package Name
+# india.air

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of XXX is to …
+The goal of `india.air` is to make Indian air pollution data easily available for analysis and visualization in R.

 ## Installation